Nutrition (NTRN)

 NTRN 343.
 Dietary Patterns.
 3 Units.

 Examination of the food supply in the United States as it is affected by production, processing, marketing, government programs, regulation, and consumer selection.
-Nutritional evaluation of dietary patterns of different cultures.
+Nutritional evaluation, exploration and appreciation of dietary patterns of the US and different cultures around the globe.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Human Diversity & Commonality course.
+Counts as a Understanding Global Perspectives course.
 Prereq: NTRN 201.

 NTRN 350.
 Community Nutrition.
 3 Units.